 Our coach takes us onto a ferry to cross the Strait of Messina to Reggio Calabria on the Italian mainland.
 Here, after lunching together at a local restaurant, we view the famous ‘Riace Bronzes’, the monumental Greek bronze figures found in the sea off Riace in 1972.
 These are some of the most significant works of Greek antiquity to be seen anywhere.
 We then take the ferry back to Messina and continue south to Taormina, where the evening will be at leisure.
 (Overnight Taormina) BL

 - Graeco-Roman Theatre, Taormina

 Mount Etna dominates Taormina’s southern horizon, acting as a backdrop to its ancient theatre.
 When the Romans incorporated Greek and Carthaginian Sicily into their empire they transformed Taormina and its theatre.
 The theatre, which was once a simple conch carved out of the mountainside looking out at Etna, gained a monumental backdrop like Roman theatres elsewhere.
 Taormina was fortified during the Middle Ages and small palaces were built by its major families.

-Participants travelling on the ASA ‘designated’ flight will transfer to Catania airport in the early morning.
+Participants travelling on the ASA ‘designated’ flight will transfer to Catania airport in the morning (flight AZ1710 departing Catania for Rome at 1015hrs).
 Alternatively, you may wish to extend your stay in Italy.
 Please contact ASA if you require further assistance.
 B